jkurtak/journey-through-spring/docs/spring-core/events/README.md

 ```

 ### Listening for Events
-You can listen for events by either implementing the [ApplicationListener](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/ApplicationListener.html) interface or by annotation.
+You can listen for events by either implementing the [ApplicationListener](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/ApplicationListener.html) interface or by the [@EventListener](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/event/EventListener.html) annotation.
 As always don't forget that you class must be a Bean or else Spring will not have any control over it (here we are defining @Service).

 Either approach is fine but the interface implementation makes it a bit more obvious and easier to search on.